maartenzam/buildings-dashboard/README.md

 12. If needed, repeat making changes, checking them in the browser and commiting them.

-13. When you are done making edits, publish the branch to Github: in Github Desktop click "Publish branch" (if the branch hasn't been published yet), or "Push to origin" if you want to update an already published branch.
+13. When you are done making edits, publish the branch to Github: in Github Desktop click "Publish branch" (if the branch hasn't been published yet), or "Push origin" if you want to update an already published branch.